 For example, in a divorce lawsuit between Korean couple who were living abroad, the Korean court accepted the case on the ground that a divorce of Korean national is a matter of sovereignty.
 In other case where a U.S. citizen living in the U.S. filed a divorce lawsuit at the Korean court against a Korean living in Korea, the court found the jurisdiction is acknowledged, holding that, by filing a lawsuit with a Korean court, the U.S. citizen had turned himself into the jurisdiction of Korea, therefore there would be no unfairness in hearing the case at Korean court.

-I haven’t found the exact case matching with your situation yet, however, considering those precedents, you can argue that the Korean court would hear your case on the ground that (i) your wife is a Korean, (ii) it is you, a foreigner, who file the lawsuit at the Korean court by giving up your defense of lack of foreign court’s jurisdiction, and (iii) you both don’t reside in the same state in the U.S. (I actually represented an Irish client who filed for divorce at the Korean court against her Korean wife living in Ireland.
-In that case, the court didn’t question the jurisdiction, as the wife answered the lawsuit without asserting a jurisdiction issue)
+I haven’t found any exact case matching your situation, however, considering those precedents, you can argue that the Korean court would hear your case on the ground that (i) your wife is a Korean, (ii) it is you, a foreigner, who file the lawsuit at the Korean court by giving up your defense of lack of foreign court’s jurisdiction, and (iii) you both don’t reside in the same state in the U.S. I actually represented an Irish client who filed for divorce at the Korean court against her Korean wife living in Ireland.
+In that case, the court didn’t question the jurisdiction, as the wife answered the lawsuit without asserting a jurisdiction issue.